purduesigbots/pros-docs/v5/tutorials/topical/multitasking.rst

       printf("%d\n", task1_variable.load());
     }

-Sometimes this is impossible: suppose you wanted to write a PID controller on its own task and you wanted to change the target of the PID controller.
+Sometimes dividing responsibility is impossible: suppose you wanted to write a PID controller on its own task and you wanted to change the target of the PID controller.
 PROS features two types of synchronization structures, *mutexes* and *notifications* that can be used to coordinate tasks.